manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

 print("Model saved in file: {path}".format(path=save_path))
 ```

-Next, we create new `Session` and connect it to the graph.
-After that, we load the previously saved model and continue with training the model.
+Next, we create a new `Session` and connect it to the graph again.
+Then we load the previously saved model and continue to train the model.

 ```python
 # Restore model from previously saved model